OROHealth/gom-jabbar/README.md

-## Base requirement
+## Basic requirement

-To facilitate ***our*** life 💁‍♂️while reviewing everybody's challenges, it would be immensily appreciated if you can:
+To facilitate ***our*** life 💁‍♂️while reviewing everybody's challenges, it would be immensily appreciated if you could:

 - *ensure we can build it*: even if it's unfinished, we should always commit working code, shouldn't we?
   So if your component is unfinished, it's fine, but let's make sure it displays logs/empty space but do not crash or reboot our smart cat feeder (🐈😻).
 Also do not expect us to have the planet installed locally.
 Make sure to list what's needed to be able to build your project.